infumap/infumap/docs/deployment/raspberry-pi-vpn-only.md

 On VPS, do not configure DNAT forwarding for `80/443` to the Raspberry Pi.

 If you previously configured public forwarding rules, remove them and restart `nftables`.
+Also remove any VPS UFW routed allow rules that forward public `80/443` traffic to `10.0.0.2`.

 ### Verification